A diet change to more raw food can provide Beautiful skin by eating greens

 Dark leaf green also contains Omega 3 fatty acids that are effective against inflammation in the body.

 Green means antioxidants.
-It implies protection against free radicals, which arise in all metabolic processes and cause the body to age, as well as damage the cell DNA.
+It implies protection against free radicals, which arise in all metabolic processes and cause the body to age and damage the cell DNA.

-Well, if that’s not convincing arguments!
+Well, if that’s not a convincing argument!
 Something will surely be there for your taste:

 Spinach, also baby spinach, Chard, Broccoli, Cabbage, Herbs, Parsley, Dandelion, Arugula